-We propose an explanation for this stylized fact that is based on the strategic behavior of firms.
+In this paper, we identify a firm-based force, originating from strategic behavior, that contributes to explain this stylized fact.
 For this purpose, we modify the classical model of vertical product differentiation with oligopolistic competition (Gabszewicz and Thisse, 1979; Shaked and Sutton, 1982) to account for distance between trading partners.
 We use this model to investigate the effect of distance on the quality level of traded goods, when quality is a strategic variable for firms.
-In order to make our analysis sharper, we abstract from any supply-side (productivity) differences between trading partners and we normalize the consumer's income, so as to focus on the pure role of strategic interaction among firms.
-This approach implicitly assumes that firms are not negligible with respect to the market.
-In our framework, this is consistent with the observation that exporting firms are on average bigger than non-exporters (Bernard et al. 2003, using U.S. data, find that they ship on average 5.6 times more).
+To make our analysis sharper, we abstract from any supply-side (productivity) differences between trading partners and neutralize any income effect, so as to focus on the pure role of strategic interaction among firms.
+This approach, therefore, assumes that firms are not negligible with respect to the market.
+This is consistent with the observation that exporting firms are on average bigger than non-exporters (Bernard et al. 2003, using U.S. data, find that they ship on average 5.6 times more).

 Our work directly relates to the flourishing literature analyzing the effects of distance on the quality level of traded goods, as measured by unit values.
-Many works tackle this issue by using monopolistic competition (Krugman and Helpman, 1985), comparative advantage (Eaton and Kortum, 2002) or monopolistic competition with heterogeneous firms (Melitz, 2003).
+Many works tackle this issue by using monopolistic competition with homogeneous firms (Helpman and Krugman, 1985), comparative advantage (Eaton and Kortum, 2002) or monopolistic competition with heterogeneous firms (Melitz, 2003).
 Recently, useful insights on the behavior of firms exposed to trade competition have been drawn by addressing to the Industrial Organization literature.
-This strand of literature usually combines consumer and/or firm heterogeneity with partial equilibrium analysis (see, e.g., Verhoogen 2008 and Khandelwal forthcoming).
-In particular, Verhoogen (2008) works out a model of North-South trade where the exporting firms of the poor country ship to the rich country commodities of higher quality relative to those produced for the domestic market, in order "to appeal to richer northern consumers" (Verhoogen, 2008, p.
+This strand of literature usually combines consumer and/or firm heterogeneity with partial equilibrium analysis (see, e.g., Verhoogen 2008 and Khandelwal 2010).
+In particular, Verhoogen (2008) works out a model of North-South trade in which the exporting firms of the poor country ship to the rich country commodities of higher quality relative to those produced for the domestic market, "to appeal to richer northern consumers" (Verhoogen, 2008, p.
 489).
-In general, this literature delivers a mapping between ex-ante characteristics of trading part-
+In general, this literature delivers a mapping between ex-ante characteristics of trading partners - productivity, factor endowments, capability, consumer preferences or income - and the features of trade.
+More productive firms supply higher-quality products, earn larger profits